azhadsyed/housing/README.md

 - [ ] Setup bad-data filters
 - [ ] Automate once-weekly checks to remove flagged/removed/expired listings

+Data Exploration

+- [ ] Shap interaction reporting
+- [ ] Building NYC Variable maps
+- [ ] Article: Interesting Things I learned about rent in NYC
+- [ ] Visualize median price by zipcode in NYC
+- [ ] How different is a zipcode from the average of all the other touching zipcodes?

 A/B Testing different algorithms